AritGagZ/Data-Analysis-Projects/README.md

 7. Total Casualties and Total Accidents by Location

 You can get valuable insights to improve things that will help in future for business growth.

+Data set is large in size so I attached the drive link from where I got it - https://drive.google.com/drive/folders/1pCNs-TRPznlbAn712gAGy7XfBnWs2QJm